 For one of its incubation centres, ISRO had considered Kerala too but the space agency later dropped the plan over security reasons.
 Later, ISRO reconsidered the idea and gave go-ahead since it already outsources manufacturing of satellites to Kerala’s knowledge city and the new common facility centre for startups was considered attractive.

-Japan’s automobile major Nissan, which — in June this year — had already set up its first digital innovation hub in India in Technocity, Thiruvananthapuram, is likely to be the research partner in artificial intelligence (AI) for the space park.
+Japan’s automobile major Nissan, which — in June this year — had already inked pact with Kerala for setting up its first digital innovation hub in India in Technocity, Thiruvananthapuram, is likely to be the research partner in artificial intelligence (AI) for the space park.

 Like this content?
 Sign up for our daily newsletter to get latest updates.